xianglous/ml-replica/README.md

 Linear classifiers classifies the input features based on the decision hyperplane in the feature space.

 #### Perceptron
 The perceptron algorithm is the building block of deep learning.
-It updates on one data point at each time and moves in the right direction based on that point. <br><br>
+It updates on one data point at each time and moves in the "right" direction based on that point. <br><br>
 *Pseudocode* (w/o offset)
 <pre>
 k=0, w=0